 The Databricks ABS-AQS connector uses Azure Queue Storage (AQS) to provide an optimized file source that lets you find new files written to an Azure Blob storage (ABS) container without repeatedly listing all of the files.
 This provides two major advantages:

 - Lower latency: no need to list nested directory structures on ABS, which is slow and resource intensive.

 - Lower costs: no more costly LIST API requests made to ABS.

-The ABS-AQS source deletes messages from the AQS queue as events are acknowledged.
-If you would like to have other pipelines consuming from the same queue, set up a separate AQS queue for the optimized reader.
+- The ABS-AQS source deletes messages from the AQS queue as events are acknowledged.
+If you want to have other pipelines consuming from the same queue, set up a separate AQS queue for the optimized reader.
 You can set up multiple Event Grid Subscriptions to publish to different queues.

 To use the ABS-AQS file source you must:

 Set up ABS event notifications by leveraging Azure Event Grid Subscriptions and route them to AQS.
 See Reacting to Blob storage events.